Lucy-Forrest-Lab/MemSTATS_benchmark/README.md

 •	the biological unit and the names of the chains are consistent with the benchmark dataset

-•	there is only one 'altloc' allowed to avoid ambiguity in individual algorithms processing.
+•	there is only one 'altloc' allowed to avoid ambiguity in individual algorithms processing

+•	the only HETATM entries in the file indicate the membrane boundaries as determined by [PPM](https://dx.doi.org/10.1093%2Fnar%2Fgkr703)